-The capitalization structure of a business is very important.
-Sometimes, economic conditions change, and owners can increase their wealth by modifying the existing capitalization structure, freeing up equity that had been tied up in the business.
-This newly freed money, replaced by cheap debt, gets shipped out the door to owners, who can then spend, save, donate, gift, or reinvest it however they see fit.
+The capitalization structure of a firm is vital.
+When economic climates change, owners can increase their wealth by making changes to the current structure.
+That can free up equity that had been tied up in the firm.
+This newly freed money, replaced by cheap debt, is given to owners, who can then spend, save, donate, gift, or reinvest it.

-Though they made a brief comeback during the credit crisis, stock warrant distributions are practically unheard of in this day and age.
-In olden times (think the days of legendary investors such as Benjamin Graham), corporations would sometimes create warrants and distribute them to existing stockholders.
-These warrants behaved like stock options—they gave the holder the right, but not the obligation, to buy additional shares at a fixed price within a certain date range.
-But when they were exercised, the company itself would print new stock certificates and increase the total number of shares outstanding, taking the warrant premium for the corporate treasury.
+Though they made a brief comeback during the credit crisis, stock warrant distributions are not common these days.
+When they were more common, firms might create warrants and distribute them to existing stockholders.
+These warrants behaved like stock options.
+They gave the holder the right, but not the duty, to buy more shares at a fixed price within a certain date range.
+But when they were exercised, the firm would print new stock certificates and increase the total number of shares outstanding, taking the warrant premium for the corporate treasury.

-Let's look at the importance of total shareholder return in a real-life example.
-Let's say you had purchased 2,300 shares in PepsiCo at $44.38 per share in the early 1980s, for a total cost of $102,074.
+Let's look at the value of total shareholder return in a real-life instance.
+Imagine that you had purchased 2,300 shares of PepsiCo at $44.38 per share in the early 1980s, for a total cost of $102,074.

-But, as good of a return as that is, it significantly understates total shareholder return because it excludes three sources of added wealth creation that would not have shown up in most stock charts.
+As good of a return as that is, it does not show the actual total shareholder return.
+It still leaves out three sources of added wealth creation that would not have shown up in most stock charts.

-- On October 6th, 1998, PepsiCo divested its restaurant division, which owned franchises such as KFC, Taco Bell, and Pizza Hut, by spinning off a business called Tricon Global Restaurants.
-The investor would have received an initial block of 4,140 shares that were split two-for-one on June 18th, 2002, and again, two-for-one on June 27th, 2007.
-That would have resulted in holding 16,560 shares of Yum!
-Brands (the business changed its name), which had a current market value of another $1,354,608.
+- In the fall of 1998, PepsiCo divested its restaurant division, which owned franchises such as KFC, Taco Bell, and Pizza Hut.
+This spin-off business was called Tricon Global Restaurants (later renamed Yum!
+Brands).
+You would have received an initial block of 4,140 shares that were split two-for-one on June 18th, 2002, and again on June 27th, 2007.
+The result would have been having 16,560 shares of Yum!
+Brands, which had a current market value of another $1,354,608.

 - On top of this, Yum!
-Brands paid out cumulative cash dividends of $148,709 on its shares.
+Brands paid out cash dividends of $148,709 on its shares.